Ecohydraulics/flusstools-docs/docs/getstarted.rst

 .. note::

-   Check on the latest GDAL release on the `developers website <https://gdal.org/download.html#current-releases>`_.
+   Check on the latest GDAL release on the `GDAL website <https://gdal.org/download.html#current-releases>`_.

 More guidance for installing GDAL (also on other platforms) is available at `gdal.org <https://gdal.org/download.html>`_.